everscale-actions/tonos-se/README.md

 ### Configuring ports

-You can set custom port for any application in the solution separately or setup using one command.
-To apply changes use restart command.
+You can set custom port for any application in the solution separately or using one command.
+To apply a new changes use restart command.
 Example:

 ```sh
 tonos-se config --q-server-port 5000